apache/pekko/docs/src/main/paradox/typed/cluster-sharding.md

 A lease can be a final backup that means that each shard won't create child entity actors unless it has the lease.

-To use a lease for sharding set `akka.cluster.sharding.use-lease` to the configuration location of the lease to use.
+To use a lease for sharding set `pekko.cluster.sharding.use-lease` to the configuration location of the lease to use.
 Each shard will try and acquire a lease with with the name `<actor system name>-shard-<type name>-<shard id>` and the owner is set to the `Cluster(system).selfAddress.hostPort`.